otaviojava/money-api-book/en/chapter4_1.md

     }
 }
 ```

-With `AmountFormatQueryBuilder` custom formats can be created.
+As shown the previous and following examples the `AmountFormatQueryBuilder` allows the creation of custom formats.

 ```java
 public class MonetaryFormatsExampleQueryCustom {